junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "You have to take me back again, Ajay!"
 He calls out behind him.

 "I don't think Ajay can take you anywhere now."
 The voice makes his blood cold.
 Castiel looks back, realizing belatedly the whole place's air is buzzing with archangel's power.
-The lights over head blink and blow up.
+The lights over head flicker and blow up.

 "Raphael."
 He turns around slowly, back pressed to the wall.
 Cornered.